Everything you need to know about asking competency-based interview questions

 What competency based interview questions should I ask?

-The first move then, is to identify attributes you need in your new member of staff – both fundamentally and in relation to the team as a whole.
+You should begin by identifying attributes you need in your new member of staff – both fundamentally and in relation to the team as a whole.

 From entry-level candidates to potential managers, assessing the suitability of a new member of staff can be difficult at the interview stage.
 However, by arming yourself with a variety of competency-based interview questions, finding the most promising individuals can be considerably easier.